Yeabsera1/Ix-prework/README.md

 # Ix-prework
-This is all my code for the persoanl webiste of myslef that I made for Iexperience
+This is all my code for the personal website of myslef that I made for Ixperience